nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Enhanced\] ***Add*** Feature

-This feature was enhanced to help add student's profile with ease.
+This feature was enhanced to help teacher assistants add students' profiles with ease.
 The feature uses the command :
 * `add` n/NAME, i/STUDENTID, [p/PHONE], [e/EMAIL], [c/CLASSGROUP], [t/TAGS]

-#### Enhanced Feature
+#### Feature Updates
-* ~~Compulsory~~ Optional Fields to Fill in (Fields in Square Bracket are Optional)
+* ~~Compulsory~~ Optional Fields to Fill in (Fields in Square Bracket are Optional).
-* ***Only*** Name and Student ID are a must
+* ***Only*** Name and Student ID are a must.
-* Facilitates adding student's profiles **more flexibly**
+* Provides a **more flexibly way** of adding students' profiles.

-The improved feature allow User to not fill in certain optional fields if they do not have the information to do so.
+The improved feature allows user to leave certain fields empty if they do not have the information to fill them.

-### The `add` Command
+#### The `add` Command Implementation:

-Implementation:

-The following is a more detailed explanation on how the new `add` works.
+The following is a more detailed explanation on how the new `add` feature works.

 1. The `AddressBookParser` will select `AddCommandParser` and parse the user input.
-2. `AddCommandParser` checks for optional fields that are not filled in will be automatically set to 'NA' in the Addressbook.
+2. `AddCommandParser` checks for optional fields that are not filled in and will automatically set them to 'NA' in the Addressbook.
 3. Following which, `AddCommand#execute(Model model)` method is called which adds the students into the Addressbook.
 4. If the student's data is already there, the input will throw an error saying "This student already exists."